 The new pilot facility will be built at Hydro's existing aluminium plant in Karmøy in Rogaland County.
-The pilot will add 75 000 tonnes of aluminium production per year to the existing capacity of approximately 200 000 tonnes.
-Hydro Karmøy produces aluminium products used in plates and profiles in the construction and automotive industries, and aluminium wire for high voltage lines, amongst other applications.
+The pilot will add 75,000 tonnes of aluminium production per year to the existing capacity of approximately 200,000 tonnes.
+Hydro Karmøy produces aluminium products used in plates and profiles in the construction and automotive industries, and aluminium wire for high voltage lines, among other applications.

 More facts about the pilot here.